eduairet/software-architecture/_notes/12-case-study.md

 <h4 id="logging-technology-stack">Technology Stack</h4>

 The service will be developed using .NET Core and will utilize Entity Framework for data access.
 It will communicate with an SQLite database to manage records.
-Logging of requests will be handled in the receiver, as it is a different technology from the frontend, and therefore, we will not inject it there.
+Logging of requests will be handled in the handler, as it is a different technology from the info layer, and therefore, we will not inject it there.

 <h4 id="logging-architecture">Architecture</h4>